ghostdevv/website/src/pages/posts/build-a-cross-platform-app-with-tauri.md

 async function run() {
     const result = await invoke('greet', {
-        // Because of how powerful Rust's macros are Tauri can workout that the parameter the greet function has is called name
+        // Because of how powerful Rust's macros are, Tauri can workout that the parameter our greet command takes is called "name"
         name: 'Willow'
     });